All Types Of Cricket Shots Explained – The Essential Guide!

 6. Cover Drive

 Cover Drive is one of the elegant cricket shots.
 When a batter plays a shot with his bat pointing towards the cover region, it is called a cover drive.
-Batsman drifts onto his front foot to drive the ball through the cover region.
-Generally, most batters love to play cover drive for full-length and good-length deliveries, especially to put away the juicy half volleys.
+The batsman drifts onto his front foot to drive the ball through the cover region.
+Generally, most batters love to play cover drive for full-length and good-length deliveries, especially to put away the juicy half-volleys.

 7. Square Drive